payne/gs-validating-form-input/complete/PLAN.md

 See line 29 in PersonForm.java.
 A value of 1000 will pass the validation for the minimum valid US 5 digit zip code. https://stackoverflow.com/questions/48330611/min-annotation-not-working

+WebController.java line 25:
+Matts comment:
+OH!
+I see now.
+You're calling this as if it's a static method.
+But it's a normal method.
+You want: personForm.savePerson("data.txt", personForm); later we can talk about making this more elegant.
+For now please try this and tell me what happens?

+I've forgotten (if I ever really understood) the difference between calling a method in a static way and a normal way.
+I wish to discuss please.